If you're a skateboarder, you might have already seen a video or heard about Braille Skateboard, the YouTube channel created by Aaron Kyro.

 The duo kicked off the production of several videos that cover all the basic skateboarding tricks.

-The new beginner skateboarder series was a success, and thousands of people starting sharing their comments on how these videos helped them land ollies and other tricks.
+The new beginner skateboarder series was a success, and thousands of people started sharing their comments on how these videos helped them land ollies and other tricks.

 A New Era